-34. Swarovski hereby re-alleges and incorporates by reference the allegations set forth in paragraphs 1 through 33.
+37. Swarovski hereby re-alleges and incorporates by reference the allegations set forth in the preceding paragraphs.

-35. Defendants' promotion, marketing, offering for sale, and sale of Counterfeit Swarovski Products has created and is creating a likelihood of confusion, mistake, and deception among the general public as to the affiliation, connection, or association with Swarovski or the origin, sponsorship, or approval of Defendants' Counterfeit Swarovski Products by Swarovski.
+38. Defendants' promotion, marketing, offering for sale, and sale of Counterfeit Swarovski Products has created and is creating a likelihood of confusion, mistake, and deception among the general public as to the affiliation, connection, or association with Swarovski or the origin, sponsorship, or approval of Defendants' Counterfeit Swarovski Products by Swarovski.

-36. By using the SWAROVSKI Trademarks on the Counterfeit Swarovski Products, Defendants create a false designation of origin and a misleading representation of fact as to the origin and sponsorship of the Counterfeit Swarovski Products.
+39. By using the SWAROVSKI Trademarks in connection with the sale of Counterfeit Swarovski Products, Defendants create a false designation of origin and a misleading representation of fact as to the origin and sponsorship of the Counterfeit Swarovski Products.

-37. Defendants' false designation of origin and misrepresentation of fact as to the origin and/or sponsorship of the Counterfeit Swarovski Products to the general public involves the use of counterfeit marks and is a willful violation of Section 43 of the Lanham Act, 15 U.S.C. § 1125.
+40. Defendants' false designation of origin and misrepresentation of fact as to the origin and/or sponsorship of the Counterfeit Swarovski Products to the general public involves the use of counterfeit marks and is a willful violation of Section 43 of the Lanham Act, 15 U.S.C. § 1125.

-38. Swarovski has no adequate remedy at law and, if Defendants' actions are not enjoined, Swarovski will continue to suffer irreparable harm to its reputation and the goodwill of the Swarovski brand.
+41. Swarovski has no adequate remedy at law and, if Defendants' actions are not enjoined, Swarovski will continue to suffer irreparable harm to its reputation and the associated goodwill of the Swarovski brand.